fzyzcjy/flutter_convenient_test/README.md

 This tool can be run without GUI and only produce log data, making it suitable to be run in a CI.
 Just run `flutter run integration_test/main_test.dart --dart-define CONVENIENT_TEST_CI_MODE=true`.

 If you want to examine the details with GUI, just open the generated artifact in the GUI using `Open File` button.

+#### Run single test/group

+Tap "Run" icon button after each test or group to re-run *only* that test/group, without running anything else.

 #### Raw logs